webOS-ports/org.webosports.app.browser/README.md

 18. Look into https everywhere
 19. Confirmation dialog for Clearing Downloads
 20. Further make the preferences actually do something in the app
+21. Make separate layouts for phones (portrait) and tablets (landscape) due to limited real estate in portrait mode, we want to reduce the number of buttons and find a solution for thos.

 ## Contributing